25prabhu10/notes/docs/Concepts/Data-Structures_and_Algorithms/Data-Structures/Trees.md

 # Tree

-A tree is a widely used abstract data type (ADT) that represents a hierarchical tree structure with a set of connected nodes.
+A tree is a widely used abstract data type (ADT) that represents a hierarchical tree structure with a set of connected nodes

 Subcategories: